 First, allowing counties as much time as possible to pre-canvass ballots in advance of an election would offer a more meaningful option to complete these procedures, such as verifying the barcode number and voter's information on the outer envelope match the information in the SURE system, opening envelopes and removing and flattening the tri-fold ballot and scanning ballots - all following appropriate security and chain of command protocols for all individuals involved in the process.
-It is also important to note that counties are not calling for votes to be tabulated, and certainly not released, until after the polls close on election day, simply to use our resources most effectively and efficiently to safely and securely prepare for this to happen.
+It is also important to note that counties are not calling for votes to be tabulated (for clarity, tabulation of votes only occurs when the designated and qualified official follows a secure procedure to manually extract the data from the central machine after all ballots have been entered or scanned), and certainly not released, until after the polls close on election day.